 We’ve seen it time and time again.
 When the pastors and leaders of a church set aside the stuck mindset and adopt the growth mindset, it opens the church up to healthy growth.”

 #3 – They committed to team ministry.

-“Down deep, we all feel like we can fix it.
-We're fixers, so we can go fix it.
+“Deep down, we all feel like we can fix it.
+We're fixers, so we can go fix it mode.
 But the minute I do that, it may be fixed, but ten other things are pushed out.
 Here's the truth: I believe for breaking two hundred, the reason that God did that through us is that we finally said, “We're going to use a team.
 We're not going to use a me, or even one or two.”
 It is a major change for most churches.”